Sulfur isotope ratios in the Large Magellanic Cloud: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 The data was collected under the Atacama Pathfinder EXperiment (APEX) project, led by the Max Planck Institute for Radio Astronomy under the umbrella of the ESO La Silla Paranal Observatory.
 We acknowledge the APEX staff for their assistance with our observations.
 C.H. acknowledges support by Chinese Academy of Sciences President’s International Fellowship Initiative under grant No. 2023VMA0031.
 C.-H.R.
 C. acknowledges support from the Deutsches Zentrum f{\"u}r Luft- und Raumfahrt (DLR) grant NS1 under contract no. 50 OR 2214.
 X.D.T. acknowledges the support of the Chinese Academy of Sciences (CAS) ``Light of West China" Program under grant No. xbzg-zdsys-202212, the Tianshan Talent Program of Xinjiang Uygur Autonomous Region under grant No. 2022TSYCLJ0005, and the Natural Science Foundation of Xinjiang Uygur Autonomous Region under grant No. 2022D01E06.
 This research has made use of NASA's Astrophysics Data System.
 We thank our referee Sergio Martin for his valuable comments that have contributed to the improvement of this paper.
+We also thank Takashi Shimonishi for his comments on this draft.

 \begin{appendix}

 \end{appendix}